Study Reveals First Snapshot of Global Experiences with Water Insecurity

 Countries in Latin America, Asia, and Africa have experienced severe droughts and unprecedented floods in the last year.
 How are individuals in these and other regions faring in terms of their ability to reliably access and use water for basic needs?

-In a new study in The Lancet Planetary Health, IPR anthropologist Sera Young, IPR research associate Hilary Bethancourt, and their colleagues show where water insecurity is experienced most severely based on nationally representative samples of nearly half the world’s population.
+In a new study in The Lancet Planetary Health, IPR anthropologist Sera Young, assistant research professor in anthropology Hilary Bethancourt, and their colleagues show where water insecurity is experienced most severely based on nationally representative samples of nearly half the world’s population.
 They are also able to pinpoint which sociodemographic groups experience the highest rates of water insecurity.
 The researchers estimate that 436 million adults of the 3 billion adults represented by the survey sample were water insecure in 2021.

 “These data bring a human face to the water sector, thereby revealing life-altering problems with water that have long gone hidden,” Young said.